 Diverse Home Learning Resources

-Executive function support helps learners build the planning, organization, focus, time management, task initiation, self-monitoring, and follow-through skills they need to learn more independently.
-For home learners, it can make flexible education more sustainable by turning big goals into visible routines and manageable next steps.
+Executive function support helps students build the planning, organization, focus, time management, task initiation, self-monitoring, and follow-through skills they need to learn more independently.
+For home learning students, it can make flexible education more sustainable by turning big goals into visible routines and manageable next steps.

 Learning path builder